emawind84/solar-map-se-mod/README.md

 	DisplayInfoPanel=true  // show the info panel
 	DisplayGridName=true   // show the grid name near the red dot DisplayOrbit=true      // show planets orbit
-	StretchFactor=1        // stretch the map on x axis if too wide
+	StretchFactor=1        // [deprecated] stretch the map on x axis if too wide StretchFactorH=1       // stretch the map horizontally, fraction allowed StretchFactorV=1       // stretch the map vertically, fraction allowed FollowGrid=1           // put the current grid at the center of the map CenterPosition=<GPS>   // Custom center position using GPS game format MapRadius=1            // Radius of the map in Km when using CenterPosition or FollowGrid option DisplayGPS=false       // Display GPS points (WIP)

 ### Source code